phluid61/internet-drafts/file-scheme/draft.md

 |    A file named "recu.txt" with a cedilla on the "c", in the
 |    directory "C:\" of a DOS or Windows file system.
 |
-| Codepoint sequences of file paths, for various file system
+| Character value sequences of file paths, for various file system
 | encodings:
 |
 |  o UTF-16 (e.g. NTFS):